s-glass/reading-notes/201/class3.md

 ` const people = [['pete', 32, 'librarian', null], ['Smith', 40, 'accountant', 'fishing:hiking:rock_climbing'], ['bill', null, 'artist', null]];`

-**3** List five shorthand operators for assignment in javascript and describe what they do.
-[Source](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#assignment_operators)
+**3. List five shorthand operators for assignment in javascript and describe what they do.** [Source](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#assignment_operators)

 - Assignment: `x = f()`,`=`, assigns the value of its right operand to its left operand